filakhtov/gentoo-use-docs/dev-libs/elfutils.md

 Pass the `--enable-valgrind` option to the configure script.
 This only makes sense if the `test` flag is also enabled and will run the test suite using the valgrind to additionally check for any memory leaks.

 This flag should normally be disabled.

+### zstd
+Pass the `--with-zstd` option to the configure script.
+Doing so will compile `libdwfl` with ZSTD compression algorithm support.
+This is required for dealing with kernel images and modules compressed using ZSTD.

+It is safe to disable this flag.